daniilgaltsev/fastai_course/README.md

 - maybe also write a random shuffle-copy or random swap TODO

-### Homework TODO
+### Homework

 - create your own schedulers that work with PyTorch's optimizers
 	- CosineAnnealing
-	- OneCycle
+	- OneCycle TODO
 	- make sure that they work correctly with the batch scheduler callback
-- try beating on 5, 20, 50 epochs regimes
+- try beating on 5, 20, 50 epochs regimes TODO